 As part of this project, we coordinate a Children's Rights Strategic Litigation Group which meets periodically as a forum for knowledge exchange and collaboration on using the law to further children's rights in Scotland.
 If you would like to know more or join the group, please contact our Legal Policy Coordinator, Janet Cormack, at [email protected].

 In October 2016 we organised a Roundtable on Children’s Rights in Scotland: using the law and human rights to advance policy.
 The event brought together around 60 representatives of voluntary organisations, lawyers and other professionals working in children’s rights.
-The speakers' presentations and other conference materials and resources on strategic litigation can be found here.
+The speakers' presentations and other conference materials can be found here.